NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Former Aspis Agent.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

 You're trained in the Intimidation skill and the Aspis Consortium Lore skill.
-You gain the [[Feats/Group Coercion|Group Coercion]] skill feat.
+You gain the [[Group Coercion|Group Coercion]] skill feat.
 You gain access to any uncommon options as though you were a member of the Aspis Consortium.

 * * *